xmx1024/5thStudiosWebsite/README.md

 The Website of 5th Studios

-This is not the current site, but a better version in the making.
-It looks pretty modern compared to the 80s version.
+This is the current http://5th.xyz site, it looks pretty modern compared to the old 80s version.